ericsonga/APCSAReview/_sources/Unit1-Getting-Started/peer_in.rst

     :feedback_d: Correct!
 A louder sound equates to a larger amplitude and stronger compressions/rarefactions.
     :feedback_e: Incorrect!
 One of the answers above are correct.

+    Soundwaves have varying frequencies, amplitudes, pitches, and compressions/rarefactions.
 If the following sound were modified to be louder it would

     .. image:: https://i.postimg.cc/SRDYcw6M/lecture18-Q15.png
       :width: 400